Weekly News We Care About Wrap Up – 8.31.07

 Then I lost my saves.

 Word to the wise; don’t transfer your offline gamertag onto Xbox Live at 2 in the morning.
 Bad things will happen.
 They did to me, and I had to play the entire first half all over again.
 Doing this was a blessing in disguise, as it showed me a few things about the game that were not evident the first time around.
 Then the second half taught me even more.
 Let’s get right to the point; this is a good game.
 Is it a great game?
 Some will feel it is not, as there are most certainly a few problems here.
 Is it a work of art?
-This is an even tougher question to answer. → Look upon my works, ye mighty, and read!
+This is an even tougher question to answer. → Words are the towns and cities of letters.

 Review – Dungeons and Dragons Tactics